In the Garden

 Spectacular Showpiece™ Roses!

-These fragrant, disease resistant, easy care, large and floriferous Showpiece™ roses are from the renowned breeder of the famous Flower Carpet® roses.
+These fragrant, disease tolerant, easy care, large and floriferous Showpiece™ shrub roses are from the renowned breeder of the famous Flower Carpet® ground cover roses, and are available in 6 stunning colours: Blush, Berry, Lipstick, Champagne, Orange and new Tangerine.

 ... read more